Fremantle: Economy

 Fremantle has a diverse economy, with over 2,000 registered businesses operating across a wide range of sectors.
 Many of the city's enterprises are small businesses, with 75% employing fewer than five people.

 Fremantle's biggest employment sector is health care and social assistance – 17.5% of the city's workers are employed in this area, reflecting the important influence of Fremantle Hospital.
-The transport, postal and warehousing sector employs 12.6% of workers, followed by retail, employing 10.2%.
+The transport, postal and warehousing sector employs 12.6% of the workers, followed by retail, employing 10.2%.
 The Local Gross Product of Fremantle was $3,677 million in 2011.

 Media

-Fremantle is served by a Community Newspaper Group paper, The Fremantle - Cockburn Gazette, and by an independent local newspaper, the Fremantle Herald.
+Fremantle was served by a Community Newspaper Group paper, The Fremantle–Cockburn Gazette, until 2021, when it was replaced by PerthNow – Fremantle.
+The independent local newspaper, the Fremantle Herald, also serves the region.

 Fremantle also has two radio stations: Radio Fremantle on 107.9FM and 91.3 SportFM.

 Online reporting and reviews of events and places within Fremantle are comprehensively covered by a group of local designers on their popular blog, known as 'Love Freo', and by a local photographer with his daily updated blog Freo's View.

 Culture

 Fremantle offers a wide variety of dining experiences, with a strong emphasis on Italian and Asian cuisine as well as seafood.
 Various cafés and coffee shops are situated around Fremantle, particularly on the 'Cappuccino Strip', a section of South Terrace known for its al fresco dining culture.
 The Fishing Boat Harbour has become a tourist precinct, with a mixture of microbreweries, restaurants and some of Australia's largest fish and chip shops.
 A number of old buildings on the harbour have been renovated, including Little Creatures Brewery, which occupies a former boat shed and crocodile farm, and contains a café and art gallery.
 The harbour's annual Fremantle Sardine Festival on Esplanade Park attracts thousands of seafood lovers every year.
 Other annual events held at the harbour include Araluen's Fremantle Chilli Festival, the Fremantle Boat Show, and the traditional Italian Blessing of the Fleet ceremony.

 Fremantle—along with the inner suburbs Northbridge, Leederville and Subiaco—is one of Perth's major nightlife hubs.
 It attracts people from all over the metropolitan region for its pubs, bars and nightclubs.

 There are several major annual festivals in Fremantle.
 First held in 1906, the Fremantle Festival is Australia's longest running community festival.
 International street performers converge for the Fremantle Street Arts Festival, held over the Easter holiday period.
 The Fremantle Heritage Festival celebrates local history with a variety of events, tours, concerts and workshops.

 Fremantle is also home to several galleries and museums.
-The Western Australian Museum has two branches in Fremantle: the Shipwreck Galleries, housed in convict-constructed commissariat buildings and known for its artefacts from the Batavia and other 17th-century Dutch ships; and the Maritime Museum on Victoria Quay, which contains exhibits related to maritime trade and the Indian Ocean.
+The Western Australian Museum has two branches in Fremantle: the Shipwreck Galleries, housed in convict-constructed commissariat buildings and known for its artefacts from the wrecked Dutch East India Company ship Batavia and other 17th-century Dutch ships; and the Maritime Museum on Victoria Quay, which contains exhibits related to maritime trade and the Indian Ocean.
 The Army Museum of Western Australia is housed in an historic Fremantle artillery barracks.